sagemath/trac_to_gh/Issue 445.md

 # Issue 445: serious issue with how interupting subprocesses sometimes behaves.

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/445

 Original creator: was